europj/uvspecgen/README.md

 uvspecgen
 =========

-Generate UV-vis absorption spectrum from TDHF/TDDFT data
+Generate UV-vis absorption spectrum from TDHF/TDDFT data in a Gaussian log file